fahimanabila/aevis/README.md

 # AEVIS an Embedded System Project based :fish:
-AEVIS (Automatic Feeder for Various Fishes) built with Arduino UNO and C Language
+AEVIS (Automatic Feeder for Various Fishes) built with Arduino UNO and C Language.
+*This repository is being shared for educational purpose only!*
 ## :white_check_mark: Background
 > Feeding for fish is required to consider the quality of the feed and the quantity/dose of feed, often due to the busyness of some people who forget to feed their pet fish as a result many novice cultivators fail because they do not meet the nutritional needs of the fish properly.
 Therefore the author has the idea to make an Automatic Feeder for Various Fishes (AEVIS) for pet fish in aquariums, with an automatic system, fish owners don't need to feed fish manually.